 - Benefitting from an abundant and decentralized energy source, the solar photovoltaics industry has seen significant technological advances, especially in energy storage, which have contributed to making it more competitive, profitable and efficient.

-- As for bioenergies, it remains the only renewable alternative to fossil fuels for producing liquid fuels such as biodiesel, bioethanol and biojet fuel.
+- As for Bioenergies remain the only renewable alternative to fossil fuels for producing liquid fuels such as biodiesel, bioethanol and biojet fuel.

-Our ambition: "20% low-carbon businesses in 20 years' time".
-Renewable energies, along with energy storage and energy efficiency, should represent 20% of our portfolio in 20 years' time.
+Our ambition is to have close to "20% low-carbon businesses in 20 years' time".
+These businesses include midstream and downstream gas, renewable energies, energy storage and energy efficiency as well as clean fuels and carbon capture, utilization and storage technology.
+They are on track to represent close to 20% of our portfolio in 20 years' time.

 Continuing to invest in the solar industry